AliceO2Group/WebUi/docs/tutorial/time-server.md

   );
 }
 ```
 Now focus on the the buttton, each on them spcified `onclick` attribute which calls the model's methods.
-As described in the [Explainig client side - Model](#Explainig-client-side-Model) section these methods modify the model what causes the controller to re-draw the view by calling the `view` method above.
+As described in the [Explaining client side - Model](#explainig-client-side---model) section these methods modify the model what causes the controller to re-draw the view by calling the `view` method above.

 When the application grows the view can easily scale by splitting it into multiple functions and files, see [components guide](../guide/components.md) explaining that.